How many records have ABBA sold?

 1. There is no body that gathers global sales.
 Any 'worldwide' sales claim - is by a record company and is NOT audited.
 Unfortunately, this gets picked up by the media and 'official' records such as Guinness Book of Records.
 If you've seen pics of ABBA being presented with a presentation for 360m or so sales - this is record company hype not fact.

 2. Certifications for gold/platinum awards are for sales shipments.
-Unfortunely, in ABBA's day most countries didn't have them - including many where ABBA were big eg Sweden, Australia, Netherlands, Belgium.
-Swedena and The Netherlands still don't have a public database.
+Unfortunately, in ABBA's day most countries didn't have them - including many where ABBA were big eg Sweden, Australia, Netherlands, Belgium.
+Sweden still doesn't have a public database.
 Others countries such as the UK had no multiple platinum awards awarded then.
+Only a few countries have databases open to the public which include the US, the UK and Germany

 4. Chart suceess around the World does NOT tell you a great deal about sales.
 The vast majority of albums are bought in just a few countries:the US, UK, Germany, France, Japan account for the vast majority of sales.
 Singles sales were largley confined to a few countries such as the UK, US, Australia and Germany.
 (Japan is a large market but most sales are for Japanese artists not International ones).
 In many, if not most cases singles charts then had an airplay component.